uselagoon/lagoon/docs/using_lagoon/base_images.md

 * `BUILD_NUMBER` - This is injected by Jenkins automatically.
 * `GIT_BRANCH` - This is provided by the Jenkins build process itself.
 Depends on the branch being built at the time \(develop, master, etc.\).
 * `DOCKER_REPO`/`DOCKER_HUB` - This is defined inside the Jenkinsfile itself.
 It points to the Docker project and hub into which the resulting images will be pushed.
 * `DOCKER_USERNAME`/`DOCKER_PASSWORD` - These are used to actually log into the Docker repository early in the build.
-These variables are stored inside of the Jenkins credentials with an id that will be provided to you by Amazee IO.
+These variables are stored inside of the Jenkins credentials with an id that will be provided to you by amazee.io.
 These are used in the Jenkinsfile itself and are not part of the Makefile.
 This means that if you’re building base images outside of Jenkins \(i.e. locally, to test, etc.\) you have to run a `docker login` manually before running any of the make steps.

 In practice, this means that if you're running any of the `make` targets on your local machine, you'll want to ensure that these are available in the environment - even if this is just setting them when running make from the command line, as an example: